alexlobera/leanjs_OLD_NX/src/pages/blog/server-side-rendering-ssr-made-easy-react.md

 ### The cost of change in the abstract

-Another thing we should consider when deciding how many levels of abstraction we want to be in is what will be the cost of change.
+Another thing we should consider when deciding how many levels of abstraction we want to be in is what the cost of change will be.
 Will it be easy to change some concrete implementation of the framework for something else in the future?
 Frameworks help us do robust things faster.
 Robust in the future could potentially become rigid, meaning no flexible.

 When React Router v4 was released it brought some innovation in the routing space, but you couldn't use it in Next.js.
 Then someone created [After.js](https://github.com/jaredpalmer/after.js).
 After.js is self described as "Next.js-like framework for server-rendered React apps built with React Router 4"

 The question that remains to me is, if I use After.js, can I change in the future React Router 4 for another router if I need to?
 Or I will need to create another framework?
 Maybe the final.js?

-I'm not suggesting that we should not create frameworks to solve the specific use cases we have.
-Frameworks are useful in some cases, and actually, someone has to create them.
+### Tools over frameworks

+I prefer to stay at the level of abstraction of the tool.
+It gives me the oportunity to understand more concrete cases that I can use effectively and optimize.
+Also being at the level of abstraction of the tool makes it easier to adapt to change, which I think it's very important in the hectic tech industry.

+There are more tools than frameworks, and tools don't have consistent documentation across them.
+I think being at the level of abstraction of the tool requires more dedication, and maybe not everyone has the motivation to it.
+Therefore, it might be a personal decision.

+Another important factor to consider is your & your team's experience and knowledge.
+Maybe it doesn't work for you to use the right tools for the right problem if your team doesn't have enough time to master the tools.
+I'm biased, but in such case, I'd empower the team with high-quality intensive training such us ours :)

 ## Conclusion

 - Server-side rendering can improve the performance and user experience of your web apps.
 - React has built-in support for server-side rendering.
-- Create React App doesn't support SSR but you can easily compose CRA with SSR functionality using [react-scripts-ssr](https://npmjs.com/package/react-scripts-ssr)
+- Create React App doesn't support SSR but you can easily compose CRA with SSR functionality using [react-scripts-ssr](https://npmjs.com/package/react-scripts-ssr), which you can easily opt-out at any point.
-- You can use frameworks like Next.js or After.js to create SSR React apps.
+- You can use frameworks like Next.js or After.js to create SSR React apps, but you should consider the cost of change.
 - You need to know in which level of abstraction you should be based on the problems you are solving and the knowledge you have now, and the knowleadge you want to have in the future.